 One of the most popular Roman neighborhoods, there are several things to do in Trastevere that many tourists don’t even know about.
 Admittedly, the neighborhood is so quaint and picturesque, that many limit their visit to a stroll around its cobbled alleys and gentrified buildings.

-In imperial age, Trastevere, which literally means “beyond the Tiber”, became the working-class residence area where all types of professions lived.
+In the imperial age, Trastevere, which literally means “beyond the Tiber”, became the working-class residence area where all types of professions lived.
 From potters to leather manufacturers to millers, every profession had its own street connected to the other bank of the river via bridges like Ponte Sublicio.

 For centuries, Trastevere kept its original features of a working-class, poor neighborhood where houses were an unorganized cluster of buildings and a tangle of narrow alleys with the main churches such as Santa Maria in Trastevere standing tall among the other buildings.
 Unlike the rest of the papal city where noble mansions stood out of the crowd.